Omnises/Archipelago/worlds/kh2/docs/setup_en.md

 - Loading into Simulated Twilight Town Instead of the GOA.
     - To fix this look over the guide at [KH2Rando.com](https://tommadness.github.io/KH2Randomizer/setup/Panacea-ModLoader/).
 Specifically the Panacea and Lua Backend Steps.
+- Installing a seed from the standalone offline Seed Generator available via the guide
+    - Install the zip file provided by the generated Archipelago output.

 <h2 style="text-transform:none"; >Best Practices</h2>